JByfield76/JByfield-NHSBSA/README.md

 # JByfield-NHSBSA
 To run this test, please follow these instructions:

 1).
-Download into MS Visual Studio.
+You will need MS Visual Studio installed, the basic community version will be ok.

 2).
+Unzip the files.

+3).
+Open the .sln file with MS Visual Studio.
+You will need to restore the Nuget packages, there will be a yellow warning box towards the top of the screen for this.

+4).
 Open the Test.Runsettings file and change the value on the BrowserType tag to fit the browser you are wanting to run it on
     The full list is as follows:
         IE,
         Remote,